Fluorescence-Tools/PAM/CONTRIBUTING.md

- zHow to contribute to PAM
+How to contribute to PAM
 ==========================

 Did you find a bug?
 Run into an error?